-During free initial consultations at Walborsky & Bradley, PLLC, in Panama City, clients considering pursuing a personal injury claim often ask similar questions.
+During free initial consultations at Walborsky Bradley & Fleming, PLLC, in Panama City, Pensacola, and Pace, clients considering pursuing a personal injury claim often ask similar questions.
 To help you understand the process, our lawyers answered the most commonly asked questions below.

 Do I Have A Valid Claim?

 Generally, you have a valid claim if the at-fault party owed you a duty and then breached that duty, resulting in your injury or damages.
 An experienced personal injury lawyer at our firm can review your injuries and the circumstances of the accident to determine if you have a valid claim.